WidgetKing/cpmate/docs/troubleshooting/README.md

-# Troubleshooting
-This is the README for the troubleshooting page.
+This is the troubleshooting page README.
+You're either looking at this on GitHub or you're playing about with this site's URL's.